The Metaverse is something you’ve probably heard of already – it’s all anybody seems to be talking about right now.

 This is quite a conservative number, but it still shows that the world of VR is taking off.

-While North America is taking the cake right now when it comes to the Metaverse and the VR market in general, according to Metaverse statistics like this it doesn’t seem like Europe is far behind.
+While North America is taking the cake right now when it comes to the Metaverse and the VR market in general, it doesn’t seem like Europe is far behind.

 This is a pretty interesting statistic and shows that more and more people are becoming interested in the idea of AR.